adunning/dissertation/5-reading-alexander.md

 ## Origin

 *Sol meldunensis* is addressed to 'Gaufridus' (fol.
 71v), 'pastor pie' (fol.
 3r).
-The only known candidate fitting this description is Geoffrey, abbot of Malmesbury abbey (20 km from Cirencester), which allows the volume to be dated to 1246–60 [@knowles:2001heads, p.
+The only known candidate fitting this description is Geoffrey, abbot of Malmesbury abbey, which allows the volume to be dated to 1246–60 [@knowles:2001heads, p.
 2:51; @hunt:1984schools, p.
 118].
 Presumably Geoffrey would have known Alexander before his death in 1217.
+Malmesbury is only twenty kilometres from Cirencester; Henry III appears to have travelled directly between the two locations during his visit in July 1241 [@anonymous:1901calendar, p.
+3:255; cited in @luce:1979history, p.
+36].
 The author identifies himself as 'Galfridus' (fol.
 3r):

 > | Sol meldunensis et cinthia lux monachorum,
 > | Suscipiat tua queso nouum dignatio carmen